RoyaSharifi/about/_pages/cv.md

   Fall 2024: Research Assistant
   * University of Alberta
-  * Duties included: Searching on IRCC AI driven Tools in Applicant Assesment Documents
+  * Duties included: Using design fiction methodology to create a simulation video showing how AI-driven tools work for IRCC
   * Supervisor: Professor Geoffery Rockwell

   Winter 2025: Research Assistant
   * University of Alberta
-  * Duties included: Searching on IRCC AI driven Tools in Applicant Assesment Documents
+  * Duties included: Create an appendix file with screenshots from the documents we have about how the AI-driven tools work, and publish a conference paper about it.
   * Supervisor: Professor Geoffery Rockwell

 Skills